rackerlabs/support-how-to/content/cloud-load-balancers/update-the-cipher-profile-on-a-cloud-load-balancer.md

 ### Update the cipher profile by using the MyCloud portal

-Use the following steps to update the cipher profile from the Cloud Load Balancer page of the Control Panel:
+Use the following steps to update the cipher profile from the Load Balancer page in the Control Panel:

+1. Select **Networking** > **Load Balancers**.

+2. Select the Load Balancer you would like to update.

-1. Select **Secure Traffic (SSL)** in the Optional Features section.
+3. Scroll to the Optional Features section.

-2. Select the pencil icon.
+4. Select the pencil icon next to Secure Traffic (SSL).

-3. Update the ciphers and TLS versions.
+5. Update the ciphers and TLS versions.

+6. Select **Save SSL Configuration**.